-Listed in: History · African Studies · Children's Studies · Anthropology · Gender Studies · African Child · Social History · Slavery and Slave Trade · Law · Women’s Studies · Legal History · African History
+Listed in: History · African Studies · Children's Studies · Anthropology · Gender Studies · African Child · Social History · Slavery and Slave Trade · Law · Women’s Studies · Legal and Constitutional History · African History

 Despite international human rights decrees condemning it, marriage by force persists to this day.
 In this volume, the editors bring together legal scholars, anthropologists, historians, and development workers to explore the range of forced marriage practices in sub-Saharan Africa.
 The result is a masterful presentation of new perspectives on the practice.